spatialthoughts/qgis-tutorials/source/docs/getting_started_with_pyqgis.rst

    :align: center

 4. QGIS provides a built-in console where you can type python commands and get the result.
-This console is a great way to learn scripting and also for quick data processing.
+This console is a great way to learn scripting and also to do quick data processing.
 Open the :guilabel:`Python Console` by going to :menuselection:`Plugins --> Python Console`.